xenit-eu/docker-patroni/README.md

 #### Config file

-This image can also be configured with the complete configuration in a config file /config/patroni.yaml.
-If this option is used directory /config/patroni should not exist.
+This image can also be configured with the complete configuration in a config file /config/patroni.yml.
+If this file exists directory /config/patroni is not used.

 ### patronictl